torvalds/linux/Documentation/virt/uml/user_mode_linux_howto_v2.rst

 to connect UML to a tap interface which is connected to a bridge.

-While tap relies on the vector infrastructure, it is not a true vector transport at this point, because Linux does not support multi-packet IO on tap file descriptors for normal userspace apps like UML.
+While tap relies on the vector infrastructure, it is not a true vector transport at this point, because GNU/Linux does not support multi-packet IO on tap file descriptors for normal userspace apps like UML.
 This is a privilege which is offered only to something which can hook up to it at kernel level via specialized interfaces like vhost-net.
 A